Unstable minimal surfaces in symmetric spaces of non-compact type

+\begin{subsection}{Unstable minimal surfaces for Hitchin representations} In the beginning of this subsection we'll recall a few notations and results from the introduction.
 Let $(G,K,\nu)$ be an admissible triple with $G$ the adjoint form of a split real semisimple group, and let $N = G/K$.
 Let $\mathbf{T}_g$ be the Teichm{\"u}ller space of a surface $\Sigma_g$ of genus $g$.
 Recall that if $M$ is a flat Riemannian $N$-bundle with irreducible holonomy $\rho: \pi_1(\Sigma_g) \to G$, $G$-NAH I produces a harmonic section $h$.
 Let $\mathbf{E}_\rho(S)$ be the total energy of $h$ with respect to $\nu$, which we view as a function on $\mathbf{T}_g$.
 The function $\mathbf{E}_\rho$ is smooth \cite{Sle}.
 If $S$ is a critical point in $\mathbf{T}_g$, then the section $h$ is minimal with respect to $\nu$, and its index as a minimal map is equal to the index of $\mathbf{E}_\rho$ at $S$ \cite[Theorem 3.4]{Ej}.
-In the case that $\rho$ is in the Hitchin component, the result below follows from work of Labourie \cite[Theorem 1.0.3]{L1}.
+In the case that $\rho$ is in the Hitchin component, the result below follows from work of Labourie \cite[Theorem 1.0.3]{L1} (properness of energy for well-displacing representations), Guichard-Wienhard \cite[Theorem 1.7]{GuW} (Anosov representations are well-displacing), and Guichard-Wienhard-Labourie \cite{GLW} (Hitchin representations for all $G$ are Anosov).